silverstripe/silverstripe-framework/docs/en/05_Contributing/04_Making_A_SilverStripe_Core_Release.md

 steps will need to be performed manually.
 As such, this guide should not be followed exactly the same for these.

-Standard practice is to produce an RC for any patched modules on the security forks for cms and framework (see [silverstripe-security](https://github.com/silverstripe-security)).
+Standard practice is to produce a pre-release for any patched modules on the security forks for cms and framework (see [silverstripe-security](https://github.com/silverstripe-security)).

 <div class="warning" markdown="1">